Vegan Sticky Tofu Bao

-Are these vegan bao buns the ultimate comfort food?
-We think so.
-Filled with glazed sticky tofu, crisp veg and crunchy peanuts these soft and fluffy bao buns are fresh, hearty and umami-packed all at the same time.
+Filled with glazed sticky tofu, crisp veg and crunchy peanuts, these soft and fluffy vegan bao buns are comforting, hearty and fresh all at the same time.

 2 tsp instant yeast

 2 tbsp sugar

 1/2 tsp salt

 160-180ml warm water

 2 cloves garlic, minced

 1 thumb ginger, minced

 4 tbsp (60g) hoisin sauce